dodona-edu/dolos/docs/about/languages.md

 ## Requesting support for a new language

-If you're using the Dolos Server and the language you want to use is not in the list above, you can request support on our [issue tracker on GitHub](https://github.com/dodona-edu/dolos/issues/1029) or [by sending us an email](mailto:dodona@ugent.be).
+If you're using the Dolos Online and the language you want to use is not in the list above, you can request support on our [issue tracker on GitHub](https://github.com/dodona-edu/dolos/issues/1029) or [by sending us an email](mailto:dodona@ugent.be).

 ## Adding a language locally